Stockbroker

 A stockbroker, also known as a broker, is a financial market representative who operates in securities.
 Their primary job role dictates obtaining purchase and sale orders and execution of the same.
 Market participants or investors rely on their expertise and knowledge regarding market dynamics to invest in stocks and other investment options.

-A broker is officiated post their registration with a recognised stock exchange such as Bombay Stock Exchange or by working for a brokerage firm.
+• A broker is officiated after their registration with a recognised stock exchange such as the Bombay Stock Exchange or by working for a brokerage firm.
 Such brokers levy a charge in the form of commission, fee, or mark-up.
 This charge widely varies from broker to broker.
 Some dealers charge a flat fee, whereas some levy a percentage of the securities value traded.

 • Traditional or Full-time Brokers

-This kind of brokers provides a vast assortment of products and services to its customers.
-These services involve securities’ trading, investment advice, retirement planning, management of investment portfolio, taxes on capital gains, etc. Full-time stockbrokers charge a hefty commission, however, given the range of their services, such cost might justify.
+Full-time Brokers provide a vast assortment of products and services to its customers.
+These services involve securities trading, investment advice, retirement planning, management of investment portfolio, taxes on capital gains, etc. Full-time stockbrokers charge a hefty commission, however, given the range of their services, such cost might justify.

 As was earlier mentioned, such brokers go through rigorous training and examinations to attain the job and thus have in-depth knowledge regarding the stock market.
-Therefore, they are adequately trained to make a bid on your behalf and steer your portfolio to its maximum earning potential and minimise risks on it.
+Therefore, they are adequately trained to make a bid on your behalf, steer your portfolio to its maximum earning potential and minimise risks.

 • Discount Brokers

 Discount or online stock brokers dominate the band of brokers.
 Along with their inexpensive nature, they also offer convenience to the laymen in terms of time and place utility.
-Market participants do not need to personally meet discount brokers and carry out their investment through the internet.
+Market participants do not need to personally meet discount brokers and carry out their investments through the Internet.

 Investors with minimal disposable income can also start investing in the stock market through discount brokers.
 However, not all discount brokers offer the same level of expertise as a traditional broker and thus are a less profitable option for companies and individuals who can afford hefty investment corpus and costs.